rust-lang/rust/src/doc/style-guide/src/editions.md

 history of the style guide.
 Notable changes in the Rust 2024 style edition
 include:

+- [#114764](https://github.com/rust-lang/rust/pull/114764) As the last member
+  of a delimited expression, delimited expressions are generally combinable, regardless of the number of members.
+Previously only applied with exactly one member (except for closures with explicit blocks).
 - Miscellaneous `rustfmt` bugfixes.

 ## Rust 2015/2018/2021 style edition